Him188/Notes-for-CAIE/Physics/A2-Communication-and-Medical.md

 - This is repeated for **many slices**
 - ... to build up a 3D image.

+### Why an aluminium filter may be placed in the X-ray beam \[3\]
+> m20 42 Q11

+- X-ray beam contains many wavelengths.
+- **Low energy X-rays absorbed by Aluminium filter**
+- ... so not absorbed in the body.
+- Low energy X-rays can cause harm but do not contribute to the image.

+### Explain difference between X-ray images of bone and of muscle, referring to lightness of images \[2\]
+> m20 42 Q11

+> Whiter regions mean greater absorption.

+- Bone has higher `μ` so absorbs more.
+- Bone is lighter.

 ### Describe the functions of the two B-fields in MRI \[4\]
 - Strong uniform field
 - ... aligns nuclei.